dkrasne/visualizing_intertextuality/src/about.md

 <details>
 <summary>Click to view the code for the Author, Work, and Work Section selectors</summary>

 N.B.
-I have removed indications of separate code blocks from the following.
+I have removed indications of separate code blocks from the following, although Observable Framework requires each dropdown to be created in a separate block in order to use the information from the previous dropdown.

 ```js run=false
 // Create authors dropdown